Need to talk? Call 1800 882 436.

 How will my doctor or midwife diagnose the cause of my bleeding?

-You may be referred for a blood test to check your human chorionic gonadotropin (hCG) level. hCG is a hormone made by the placenta that can be found in your blood and urine.
-Your hCG level can give your doctor important information about how your pregnancy is progressing.
+• Blood tests — to check your pregnancy hormone (human chorionic gonadotropin (hCG) levels). hCG is made by your placenta and is normally found in your blood and urine.
+Your hormone levels can give your doctor or midwife important information about how your pregnancy is progressing.

 It may take some time to work out what is causing your bleeding.
 You may need to have several blood tests or ultrasound scans over a few days or weeks.
 This can be a stressful time, so consider seeking support from your partner or someone else you trust.

-In some situations, your bleeding may resolve on its own without your doctor or midwife finding a cause.
+In some situations, your spotting or bleeding may stop on its own without your doctor or midwife finding a cause.

 When should I seek medical attention?

-If you have bleeding at any stage of pregnancy, contact your doctor or midwife for advice and support.
+If you are bleeding at any stage of your pregnancy, contact your doctor or midwife for advice and support.

 You should contact your doctor urgently, or visit the nearest emergency department, if: